Meopham

-Meopham /ˈmɛpəm/ is a large linear village and civil parish in the Borough of Gravesham in Kent, England, lying to the south of Gravesend.
-The parish covers 6.5 sqmi, and comprises two villages and two smaller settlements; it has a population of 6,427 increasing slightly to 6,722 at the 2011 census.
-Meopham village is sometimes described as the longest settlement in England although others such as Brinkworth, Wiltshire make the same claim.
+Meopham /ˈmɛpəm/ is a large linear village and civil parish in the Borough of Gravesham in north-west Kent, England, lying to the south of Gravesend.
+The parish covers 6.5 sqmi, and comprises two villages and two smaller settlements; it had a population of 6,795 at the 2021 census.
+Meopham village is sometimes described as the longest settlement in England although others such as Brinkworth which is one village make the same claim.
 Meopham is one of the longest linear settlements in Europe, being 7 mi in length.

+Meopham is formally twinned with Ivanivka rural hromada in northern Ukraine.
+The twinning ceremony took place on 6th March 2025.

 History

 The name of the village derives from Meapaham (Meapa's village): it is first recorded in 788, in the reign of King Offa.
 The modern pronunciation of the name comes from different ways of writing and spelling.

 Benedictine monks established a priory hospital at Meopham in the 12th century and throughout the Middle Ages three medieval manor houses - those of Meopham, Dodmore and Nurstead - governed the land now encompassing the parish.
 Edward Hasted in 1797 described the village as being "out of the way" and with "no well frequented thoroughfare through it".
 Since the 1920s, when the road numbering scheme started, the main road through the village, the A227, has become busier as a through-route connecting North Kent with the M20 motorway at the foot of the North Downs, although this now has been somewhat relieved by the M25.

 Historically, the parish of Meopham was in the Hundred of Toltingtrough.